-Join Mike Rankin for an in-depth discussion in this video Working with dynamic corners, part of Up and Running with Astute Graphics for Illustrator.
+Join Mike Rankin for an in-depth discussion in this video Working with dynamic corners, part of Learning Astute Graphics for Illustrator (2014).

 With a dynamic corners features in VectorScribe, you can add corner effects to any path with total ease and efficiency.
 You have precise control over the shape and size of rounded corners, and you can edit those corners easily too.
 Either individually, or as a group.
 And VectorScribe's dynamic corners work well alongside the live corners features of Illustrator CC.
 So let's take a look at the dynamic corners features of VectorScribe.
 I'll start by opening the dynamic corners panel, which I can get by choosing Window > VectorScribe > Dynamic Corners Panel.